ampproject/amphtml/extensions/amp-audio/amp-audio.md

 Required if no `<source>` children are present.
 Must be HTTPS.

+##### preload

+If present, sets the preload attribute in the html <audio> tag which specifies if the author thinks that the audio file should be loaded when the page loads.

 ##### autoplay

 If present, the attribute implies that the audio will start playing as soon as